iamtheblackunicorn/strawberrymilk/README.markdown

     └── 01.markdown
 ```

-The file `config.json` will contain the following:
+The file, `config.json`, will contain the following:

 ```JSON
 {